- UUCA Welcomes You

-Rev. Bovee-Kemper oversees the congregation’s pastoral, social justice, and membership ministries, working with the Lead Minister to provide a pastoral presence for the congregation.
-She works with the Earth & Social Justice Ministry to advocate and witness on issues of importance to the congregation, including hunger in Buncombe County, full equality for LGBTQ persons, and fair treatment for migrants.
+Rev. Jimenez oversees the congregation’s pastoral and faith development ministries, working with the Lead Minister to provide a pastoral presence for the congregation.
+She leads the faith development activities of our congregation, including educational activities for all age groups and small group ministries.
 She also leads worship monthly.
-Rev. Lisa was hired as Assistant Minister of UUCA in 2011.
+Rev. Jimenez was hired as Minister of Faith Development of UUCA in 2018.

 To read Rev. Jimenez’s biography, click here.

 Read our weekly Staff & President Reflections blog!

 In Our Own Tongues (no audio or text available)

 Sunday, November 17, 2019